nintytreenosto/thenewfile/README.md

 # thenewfile
-Your first task: create a new repository, create a README.nd file and upload another File.
+Your first task: create a new repository, create a README.nd File and upload another File.

 You can find a playlist of Videos about git by [link](https://www.youtube.com/watch?v=75QStdC3WgA)